kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

 # Realtime Engine

-Kuzzle includes his **own high-performance Realtime Engine** for sending notifications to clients connected through the API.
+Kuzzle is shipped with its own **high-performance Realtime Engine** for sending notifications to clients connected through the API.

 Realtime capabilities require the use of a **persistent communication protocol** such as WebSocket or MQTT.